 Note: Windows Defender added a detection on 2/25/2019 which now detects this method as “AmsiTamper.A”

-Windows Defender does a good job of blocking many attacks including attempts to establish Command & Control (C2) sessions with published tools like PowerShell Empire.
+Windows Defender does a good job of blocking many attacks, including attempts to establish Command & Control (C2) sessions with published tools like PowerShell Empire.
 I was recently looking for a way to establish such a C2 session on a Windows 10 computer with Windows Defender enabled.
-I found a project called SharpSploit by Ryan Cobb @cobbr_io that did the trick.
-SharpSploit combines a lot of other important work by other security researchers into one tool and does it with C# code instead of using PowerShell.exe.
+I found a project called SharpSploit by Ryan Cobb that did the trick.
+SharpSploit combines a lot of other important work by other security researchers into one tool and creates a C2 session with C# code instead of using PowerShell.exe.
 This technique helps to avoid some common detections around malicious PowerShell activity.